lmiller1990/flux-entities/README.md

 - `errors`
 - `selectedId`

 This library provides a number of type definitions and utilities functions to help you structure and manage your flux store's state.
 By having a common structure for each slice of the store, applications are easily to understand and reason about.
-Furthermore, common helper functions and utilties can be extracted.
+Furthermore, common helper functions and utilities can be extracted.

 ## Tutorial

+## Installation

+Yarn: `yarn add flux-entities`
+NPM: `npm install flux-entities --save`

-See ARTICLE.md for a tutorial explaining the different use cases for the API described below.
+See [ARTICLE.md](https://github.com/lmiller1990/flux-entities/blob/master/ARTICLE.md) for a tutorial explaining the different use cases for the API described below.

 ## Specification